mapiolca/timesheetweek/README.md

 - Entity-scoped SQL queries and Multicompany filters harmonised with Dolibarr best practices.
 - ISO week selector shared between list and card views, now supporting multi-selection to combine several periods.
 - Swapped colours for « Scellée » and « Refusée » statuses to match Dolibarr visual cues.
-- Fully redesigned setup page for numbering masks and PDF templates, using Dolibarr's graphical and functional patterns.
+- Fully redesigned setup page inspired by the DiffusionPlans module to drive numbering masks and PDF templates with Dolibarr's graphical and functional patterns.
 - Bilingual (FR/EN) README to streamline rollout and user onboarding.

 ### Installation